USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `PROC [default: mpi]`<a id=PROC></a>
 Sets if the CCTM will run in multi-processor or serial mode.
     - `mpi`
     Use MPI multi-processor configuration.
 Additional configuration settings are required when selecting `mpi`.
 The CCTM must have been built to support MPI.
 The run script requires settings for the number of processors and other MPI configuration variables required by the Linux system.
     - `serial`
     Run the CCTM in serial, single-processor mode.
 -   `MECH [default: None]`<a id=MECH></a>
     CMAQ chemical mechanism.
 Must match `Mechanism` variable setting in the CCTM build script.
 -   `APPL [default: SE53BENCH]`<a id=APPL></a>
     Application name used to label output binaries and log files.
 -   `RUNID [default: $VRSN_compiler_APPL]`<a id=RUNID></a>
     Run ID used to track version number, compiler, and application case name.
 -   `BLD` <a id=BLD></a>
-**>>COMMENT<<** Needs description
+    Directory path for compiling CMAQ and storing the executable
 -   `EXEC [default: CCTM_$APPL_$EXECID]`<a id=EXEC></a>
     The name of the CCTM executable.

 <a id=MPI_Config></a>
 ### MPI Configuration